chadkluck/npm-chadkluck-cache-data/README.md

   * Updated dependencies moment-timezone and aws-sdk
 * 1.0.16
   * Added extra logging information to API errors in tools.
 Added host and note to the log for better troubleshooting endpoints.
+* 1.0.17
+  * Bumped package dependencies up for aws-sdk and cookiejar

 ## License

 This project is licensed under the MIT License - see the LICENSE.txt file for details